gaborbernat/bernat-tech/content/posts/type-hints/index.md

 +++
 author = "Bernat Gabor"
-title = "The state of type hints in Python" description = "How to use typing in Python via mypy" tags = ["mypy", "python", "types", "type-hint"] draft = false
+title = "the state of type hints in Python" description = "How to use typing in Python via mypy" tags = ["mypy", "python", "types", "type-hint"] draft = false